Rosalba Ciarlini

 Rosalba Scotia Ciarlini Rosado (Mossoró, October 26, 1952) is a medical doctor and Brazilian politician.
 Affiliated with the PP, she was the governor of the state of Rio Grande do Norte.

 Early years

-Rosalba Ciarlini was born on October 26, 1952 in Mossoró, Ciarlini is of Italian descent, and granddaughter of Italian Pietro Ciarlini, one of the first professional soccer players in Rio Grande do Norte.
-Rosalba is a pediatrician with a degree from Federal University of Rio Grande do Norte.
+Rosalba Ciarlini was born on October 26, 1952, in Mossoró, Ciarlini is of Italian descent, and granddaughter of Italian Pietro Ciarlini, one of the first professional soccer players in Rio Grande do Norte.
+She is a pediatrician with a degree from Federal University of Rio Grande do Norte.
 She was president of the branch of Unimed in Mossoró.

-She is married to Carlos Augusto Rosado, son of former Governor Dix-Sept Rosado and has four children: Lorraine, Charles Edward, Karla and Marlos.
+She is married to Carlos Augusto Rosado, son of former Governor Dix-Sept Rosado and has four children.
 Her husband's sister, Ruth Ciarlini, was a state representative and is now deputy mayor of Mossoró.

 Political career

 Prefect of Mossoró

 She made her political debut in 1988 when she was elected mayor of Mossoró, for the first time, under the Democratic Labor Party banner.
 In 1994, she ran for vice governor on the gubernatorial ticket headed by Lavoisier Maia Sobrinho, but was defeated by Garibaldi Alves Filho in the first round.
 She was elected mayor again in 1996 and re-elected in 2000.